 Record of Personal Best Times (New Track 2016 onwards)

-Terry Norman - Age 52 - Terry has joined A&T at the start of the 2023 season, on loan from Stockport 2006, to enable him to compete in North & Scotland League Division 1 matches.
+Terry Norman - Age 54 - Terry joined A&T at the start of the 2023 season, on loan from Stockport 2006, to enable him to compete in North & Scotland League matches.
 He started racing in 1985, with the old Stockport club, and has also raced for Tameside, Stoke and Wednesfield.
-An England international rider, Terry was the 2005 British Individual Champion.
+An England international rider, winner of multiple regional and local titles, Terry was the 2005 British Individual Champion.

 Return to Home Page